Skip to content

 You are done!

-Once the session established, you only have to transmit the session token to your server and verify it.
+Once the session is established, you only need to transmit the session token to your server and verify it.